naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab03.md

 In this lab, we'll create an Air Gap in AWS.

 1. Configure your AWS CLI with the credentials you received from RHDP.
-Be sure to use the `us-east-1` region and specify your output type as 'json':
+Be sure to use the `us-east-1` region and specify your output type as `json`:
    ```execute
    aws configure
    ```